-The OS Chair will host the 2014 Spring Meeting of the German Society for Informatics' Interest Group on Operating Systems. read more ...
+The OS Chair hosted the 2014 Spring Meeting of the German Society for Informatics' Interest Group on Operating Systems. read more ...

 At [FOSDEM 2014](https://fosdem.org/2014/) in Brussels the OS group will host the 'Microkernel and Component-based Operating Systems' devroom.
 FOSDEM provides a forum for open source enthusiasts to collaborate.
 Each year the microkernel devroom brings together hackers of all spectrums of the microkernel community.
 Check out the Call for Participation, if you are interested: read more ...